What is Pre IPO?

 - Transferring shares from existing shareholders or employees who are already holding it.
 Prior to this, one needs to undergo a thorough analysis of whether these shares are further tradable.

-- Try to invest in a different hedge fund, which has some exposure to the pre IPO based on its portfolio.
+- Try to invest in a different hedge fundHedge FundA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., which has some exposure to the pre IPO based on its portfolio.

 Risk Involved in Pre IPO Investment